coinwise-io/zrobank-doc-api/docs/caas/quotation_endpoints.md

 ## /v2/quotations/spot

-To create a new currency conversion, first you need to create a Quotation ID.
-Enter a new SPOT quotation below and execute to get its ID.
-This ID is the quotation_id which will be required to create a new currency conversion.
+To create a new currency conversion, first, you need to create a **Quotation ID**.
+Enter a new SPOT quotation below and execute it to get its ID.
+This ID is the `quotation_id` that will be required to create a new currency conversion.

-**Método HTTP:** GET.
+**HTTP Method:** GET.

-### Parâmetros
+### Parameters

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |